Monday, 30 March 2015

 Add the red chilli powder.
 Add the chicken along with the marinade.
 Stir and cover.

-Uncover every ten minutes and stir.
+Remove cover every ten minutes and stir.
 Add salt if required.You need not add water.

 When the chicken is soft and the sauce thickens, add the butter.
 Mix well.

 Its done.
-Serve with any kind of breads!!
+Serve with any kind of breads!

 Thursday, 19 March 2015